Da Vinci [Project Da Vinci]

 The Da Vinci satellite features a small camera payload and has the standard capability to communicate with a ground station and any receiver kits tuned to receive the correct frequency.
 Additionally, it will test communications via the Globalstar satellite communications network.

-Da Vinci was selected in 2016 by NASA to be launched as part of the ELaNa program.
-It is baselined to fly in 2017 on the ELaNa 19 mission on an Electron rocket.
+Da Vinci was selected in 2016 by NASA's CubeSat Launch Initiative (CSLI) to be launched as part of the ELaNa program.
+It flew in 2018 on the ELaNa-19 mission on an Electron KS rocket.

 |Type / Application:||Technology, educational|